 When two massive objects move in an eccentric orbit. they generate GWs waveforms that encode the eccentricity - eccentric waveforms.
-The eccentricity of these waveforms reflects the extent of orbit deviation from a perfect circle.
-For a quasi-circular orbit (since eccentricity = 0), there are fifteen parameters (sixteen for BNS) to determine GWs, including the masses of the two mergers, the spin of the two mergers in three different directions (x, y, and z directions for both compact objects), source distance, sky location (right ascension and declination), coalescence time, coalescence phase, inclination and polarization (and tidal deformability for BNS), in which eccentricity is not one of the parameters.
-Since GWs are dominantly quadrupolar radiation, the frequencies of GWs (f{GW}) are doubled that of the orbital frequencies (f{orb}) .
-Our detectors cannot detect GWs when f{GW} is lower than 20Hz.
-The problem is that the orbit could be eccentric initially but become less eccentric or nearly circular when the two sources are getting close with an orbital frequency higher than 20Hz.
-If the eccentricity is high at $f{GW} = 20$ Hz, it is predicted to approach zero by the time $f{orb} = 50$ Hz.
+The eccentricity of these waveforms reflects the extent of orbit deviation from a quasi-circular inspiralling orbit.
+For a quasi-circular orbit (since eccentricity = 0), there are fifteen parameters (plus one or more tidal parameters for BNS) to determine GWs, including the masses of the two mergers, the spin of the two mergers in three different directions (x, y, and z directions for both compact objects), source distance, sky location (right ascension and declination), coalescence time, coalescence phase, inclination and polarization, eccentricity is not one of the parameters.
+Since GWs are dominantly quadrupolar radiation, the frequencies of GWs ( $f{GW}$ ) are double that of the orbital frequencies $(f{orb})$ .
+Our detectors cannot detect GWs when $f{GW}$ is lower than 20Hz.
+The orbit might be eccentric at $f{GW} = 20$ Hz but become less eccentric or quasi-circular when the two sources are getting close with the gravitational wave frequency higher than 20Hz.
+If the eccentricity is high at $f{GW} = 20$ Hz, it is predicted to approach zero by the time $f{GW} = 50$ Hz.